 The ANDREAS KALVOS seen on the Ionian Sea during the summer of 2017.
 She had previously spent the summers of 2015 and 2016 on the Western Cyclades, on the Piraeus-Kythnos-Serifos-Sifnos-Milos-Kimolos line, before she was replaced by the DIONISIOS SOLOMOS.
 Prior to the start of the 2018 summer season, she was supposedly bought by Kefalonian Lines, although this transaction eventually brought a lot of chaos to the Ionian Sea.

 The ALEXANDRA L seen on the Ionian Sea, heading from Zakynthos to Kyllini.
-A well-known ship in Greece which has been to almost all Aegean Sea ports, she made her debut on the Ionian Sea under Kefalonian Lines in 2018, though this first season eventually became her only one as her company decided to shut down operations on the Ionian Sea later this year.
+A well-known ship in Greece which has been to almost all Aegean Sea ports, she made her debut on the Ionian Sea under Kefalonian Lines in 2018, although this first season eventually became her only one as her company decided to shut down operations on the Ionian Sea later this year.